 With about a dozen web properties, the online presence has been plagued by years of ad-hoc and makeshift practices in maintenance, organization, and development of their web presence.

-The organization of the web presence had never had any design or intentionality to it.
-The content and categorization had been done ad hoc since the beginning.
+The organization of the web presence never had any design or intentionality to it.
+The content and categorization had been done ad-hoc since the beginning.
 Much of the organization simply mirrored the internal department structure, not considering how the customer would be navigating or consuming the content.

 This map was created to document and illustrate the complexities and user unfriendliness of the web presence.